Coronation Wants More Nigerians to Embrace Balanced Funds

 In his welcome address, Managing director/chief executive officer of Coronation Asset Management, Aigbovbioise Aig-Imoukhuede, in a statement noted that the net asset value of Nigerian mutual funds has grown by 30.9 percent since 2012, largely driven by growth in money market funds and fixed income funds.

-He noted that, however, by contrast, balanced funds which leveraged both equities and fixed income asset classes grew by 5.8 percent over the same period, accounting for only 2 percent of the net asset value of Nigeria’s mutual fund industry.
+He noted that balanced funds which leveraged both equities and fixed income asset classes grew by 5.8 percent over the same period, accounting for only 2 percent of the net asset value of Nigeria’s mutual fund industry.

 “Given the ability of balanced funds to deftly integrate risk management with growth, it was surprising, especially in the current high-risk environment characterised by value erosion and elusive growth, that more Nigerians were not considering balanced funds,” said Aigbovbioise.